-(1) was of the required standard for a FIDE Lecturer.

-(2) was fairly good but s/he still needs to gain more experience.
+- (1) was of the required standard for a FIDE Lecturer. - (2) was fairly good but s/he still needs to gain more experience.

-Signature
+Name Signature

-Position Feder ration Date
+Position Fede ration Date

-Name of Authenticating Federation off ficial
+Name of Authenticating Federation of ficial

 Signature Date

 The Chief Lecturer is responsible for providing the above certificate to each Assistant who in the opinion of the Chief Lecturer has qualified for a FIDE Lecture norm and who requests it before the end of the tournament.